 The function and the intended use of the glue code is to control the web-client (i.e. the web-browser) of the JBA based on the feature files.
 Figuratively speaking, the glue code assumes the function of the tester in a manually performed OQ testing.

-In order to do so, the glue code uses methods provided by Selenium which in turns uses the web-driver corresponding to the foreseen web browser.
+The glue code uses methods provided by Selenium which uses the web-driver corresponding to the foreseen web browser.
 This makes it possible to control the JBA web-client like a tester would do but in an automated way, as for example:

 Fields can be filled in with test data provided by the feature file.